Miguel-G-Soares/Miguel-G-Soares/README.md

 *( Python - NPL, ML modelling )*

 **Description:**
-TikTok's moderation team wants to streamline the process of reviewing content that has been flagged by developing a ML model to pre-process content, allowing them to prioritizeg user reports more effectively
+TikTok's moderation team wants to streamline the process of reviewing content that has been flagged by developing a ML model to pre-process content, allowing them to prioritize user reports more effectively

 **Objective:**
 Classify videos into either opinion-based or claim-based utilizing the data gathered.